chanhanxiang/mlpexercise/Readme.md

 Run with virtualenv on local PC

-If run.sh does not lead to launch of Jupyter Notebook, suggest running the shell script using the following approach:
+If run.sh does not lead to launch of Jupyter Notebook, suggest running the shell script using the following approach.
+Additionally, do note that all files in submission needs to be downloaded to local PC in order to work:

 1. Open Git Bash, enter cd and followed by the directory pathway in the same line.
 Example: cd '.../path/to/directory'